shubik22/BetterNote/README.md

 > Why bother copying a website that already exists?
 Isn't Evernote good enough?

 Great question!
 My main goal in creating BetterNote was to hone (and demonstrate) my Rails and Backbone skills and to become a better developer in general.
-BetterNote is meant to be an homage to Evernote, not a substitue.
+BetterNote is meant as an homage to Evernote, not a substitue.

 > What are the main differences between Evernote and BetterNote?

 Well, their names for starters.
-BetterNote also has a number of social aspects (liking notes, commenting on notes, viewing friends' notes) that aren't in Evernote.
+BetterNote also has a number of social aspects (liking notes, commenting on notes, viewing friends' notes) that (as far as I know) aren't in Evernote.
 There just might be a few features in Evernote that are missing from BetterNote as well.

 > What was the most challenging part about building BetterNote?